LawnchairLauncher/lawnicons/README.md

 </div>

 ### Development
 You're welcome to work on our issues.
-Contributors can get a priority icon request—write to us before you help.
+Contributors can get a priority icon request.

 [Developer wiki](https://github.com/LawnchairLauncher/lawnicons/wiki)